andrenoberto/liveperson-twitter-search-fe/README.md

 # Environment Variables

+Our environment variables store values that can be used application wide.
 You can change the project's environment variables by editing the following file:

 For development environment:
 ```